Skip to content

 An example

-Peter Profile is responsible for cataloguing the weekly measurements supplied by the various hospitals as part of a clinical trial.
-These measurements are supplied with certain terms and conditions (also known as a license) that Coco Pharmaceuticals must not only adhere to, but prove that they are doing so.
+Peter Profile is responsible for cataloguing the weekly patient measurements supplied by the various hospitals as part of a clinical trial.
+These measurements come with with certain terms and conditions (also known as a license) that Coco Pharmaceuticals must not only adhere to, but prove that they are doing so.
 For that reason, when the measurements are catalogued, the asset for the measurements data set is linked to the license as well as other elements that help to ensure that the measurements data sets are appropriately used and governed.

 Figure 1 shows Peter making calls to Egeria to catalog the first set of measurements received for the clinical trial.
 This includes an asset to represent the data set that is linked to the license along with a connection to allow the data scientist to connect to the data set and access the data and the schema showing the structure of the data in the data set.
 The data fields identified in the schema each link to the glossary term that describes the meaning of the data stored in the field.
 There are also two classifications on the asset: